Great Neck Water Pollution Control District Election

 In an effort to meet the special needs of District residents, the Board of Commissioners will provide absentee ballots for the upcoming election.
 Applications for absentee ballots are currently available at the District office, 236 East Shore Road.
 Any resident unable to pick up an application should call 516-482-0238 to receive a copy by mail.
 Those registered with the Nassau County Board of Elections as permanently disabled will automatically be sent an absentee ballot at the address shown on the Nassau County Board of Election roll.

 The absentee ballot application contains complete instructions on who is eligible to vote and how to file.
-The last date to file for an application for an absentee ballot is December 6, 2016, if the ballot is to be mailed to the voter.
-If the ballot is to be picked up at the District office by the voter or his/her duly authorized agent, the last date is December 12, 2016.
+If the ballot is to be mailed to the voter, it must be received by the District on or before December 3, 2019.
+If the ballot is to be picked up at the District’s office by the voter or his/her duly authorized agent, the last date for pick up is December 9, 2019.

 The sealed absentee ballot must be received at the District’s headquarters by mail, or hand delivered by an authorized agent on or before 4:00 p.m. on the date of the election.
 No absentee ballot will be accepted at the polling places.